ManticoreGamesInc/platform-documentation/src/api/vector3.md

 ### `Lerp`

-Vector3.Lerp is a function for finding a spot part way between two vectors.
+Vector3.Lerp is a function for finding a spot part-way between two vectors.
 When combined with a tick function or loop, we can use it to smoothly animate something moving between two points.

 ```lua
 local propCubeTemplate = script:GetCustomProperty("CubeTemplate")